 Perhaps what the study begs once the onion gets fully peeled is a critical question- if good relationships are critical to happiness, isn’t it really the relationship skills themselves that hold the key, and thus we as a society should be paying much more attention to this in our children’s formidable learning years?

 That seemed to be Vaillant’s problem – he had a rough childhood and developed a real fear of intimacy, a fear that not even the full compelling force of a preponderance of data could overcome.

 There, alas, is the conflict for the ages – the battle between logic and emotion.

 While that battle cannot always be won, we can at least arm ourselves with yet another strong piece of evidence that relationships really, really matter.

-And for those of us that are able to actively cultivate them we can perhaps not only keep ourselves over the bar, but pull many more people over with us.
+For those of us that are able to actively cultivate them, and then in turn allow those relationships to nurture and sustain us as we navigate and observe our “complex human affairs” that oftentimes leave us dumbfounded and without answers, we can perhaps not only keep ourselves over the bar, but pull many more people over with us.